oidebrett/matterflow-home-assistant-addon/README.md

-This is a started home assistant addon repository to learn how to get a React Vite based app working as a Home Assistant Addon
+This is Matterflow as a Home Assistant Addon